EyriCho/hello-world/README.md

 # hello-world
-This is my first testing repository
+This is the first time I use github repository!